virbula/proxmox-backup/docs/storage.rst

 mounted and unmounted.
 Other than that they behave the same way a normal datastore would.

-They can be created on already correctly formatted partitions, which, as with normal datastores, should be either ``ext4`` or ``xfs``.
+They can be created on already correctly formatted partitions, which should be either ``ext4`` or ``xfs`` as with normal datastores, but most modern file systems supported by the Proxmox Linux kernel should work.

-.. note:: FAT filesystems don't support the concept of POSIX file ownership.
-Since datastores rely on it, removable datastores can't be created on those filesystems.
+.. note:: FAT-based file systems do not support the POSIX file ownership concept and have relatively low limits on the number of files per directory.
+   Therefore, creating a datastore is not supported on FAT file systems.
+   Because some external drives are preformatted with such a FAT-based file system, you may need to reformat the drive before you can use it as a backing-device for a removable datastore.

 It is also possible to create them on completely unused disks through "Administration" > "Disks / Storage" > "Directory", using this method the disk will